Ivan Petryak

-Ivan Yevhenovych Petriak (Іван Євгенович Петряк; born 13 March 1994) is a Ukrainian professional footballer who plays as a midfielder for Ukrainian Premier League side Shakhtar Donetsk.
+Ivan Yevhenovych Petriak (Іван Євгенович Петряк; born 13 March 1994) is a Ukrainian professional footballer who plays as a midfielder for Ukrainian Premier League side Kudrivka.
 Since 2012, he has played for the junior and youth national team of Ukraine.
 In March 2016, he made his senior debut for the Ukraine national team.

 Career

 He made his debut for the main FC Zorya team as a substitute in the second half in a match against Shakhtar Donetsk in the Ukrainian Premier League on 2 October 2011.

 On 28 February 2016, he signed a contract with Shakhtar Donetsk for the next season.

 On 9 July 2018, Petryak moved to the Hungarian club Ferencvárosi TC.
 In July 2019 Petryak moved to the Hungarian club Fehérvár FC.

 On 22 August 2022, he signed a contract with Shakhtar Donetsk for the next season.

 In August 2024 he went on loan to Ukrainian Premier League side FC Chornomorets Odesa, making his debut against Livyi Bereh on 26 August 2024.
 On 31 December 2024 the player ended his loan to Chornomorets Odesa.

+On 25 July 2026, he signed a contract with Kudrivka.